edbee/edbee/README.md

 // initialize the library
 tm->init();

-// by registering an shutdown function on application exit you don't have to destroy the edbee
+// by registering a shutdown function on application exit you don't have to destroy the edbee
 // resources yourself.
 It will result in a clean shutdown tm->autoShutDownOnAppExit();
 ```

-After that your ready to go.
+After that you're ready to go.
 You can create a widget like this:

 ```
 edbee::TextEditorWidget* widget =  new edbee::TextEditorWidget();
 ```

-Of course it would also be nice to fill the edit with a file. you can use the included serializer for this.
+Of course it would also be nice to fill the editor with a file. you can use the included serializer for this.

 ```
 edbee::TextEditorWidget* widget =  new edbee::TextEditorWidget();